Dwayne Johnson surprises his mom with a car for Christmas

 His young daughters helped him with the big reveal.

-He went on to write, “I am so thankful that I can do this kind of thing for my mother, who has had an amazing life.
+He went on to write: “I am so thankful to be able to do this kind of thing for my mother, who has had an amazing life.
 I don’t take any of that for granted.
-Neither does she.”
+She neither”.

+Vin Diesel begs Dwayne Johnson to come back for “Fast & Furious”

 Johnson has reason to celebrate this year.
 Not only did he have massive success with his Teremana tequila, his latest movie, “Red Notice,” became the most-watched movie in Netflix history, according to the streaming giant.